vanessaklee/akin/README.md

       1. `unit` - algorithm unit.
 Default is both.
         - "whole": uses algorithms best suited for whole string comparison (distance)
         - "partial": uses algorithms best suited for partial string comparison (substring)
-  1. `ngram_size`: number of contiguous letters to split strings into.
-Default is 2.
-  1. `match_at`: an algorith scoare equal to or above this value is condsidered a match.
-Default is 0.9
   1. `level` - level for double phonetic matching.
 Default is "normal".
       - "strict": both encodings for each string must match
       - "strong": the primary encoding for each string must match
       - "normal": the primary encoding of one string must match either encoding of other string (default)
       - "weak":   either primary or secondary encoding of one string must match one encoding of other string
+  1. `match_at`: an algorith score equal to or above this value is condsidered a match.
+Default is 0.9
+  1. `ngram_size`: number of contiguous letters to split strings into.
+Default is 2.
   1. `short_length`: qualifies as "short" to recieve a shortness boost.
 Used by Name Metric.
 Default is 8.
+  1. `stem`: boolean representing whether to compare the stemmed version the strings; uses Stemmer.
+Default `false`

 ### Algorithms Subset